Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 * **:green_circle: Action**: Make sure the _**Linux Build Support (Mono)**_ and _**Visual Studio**_ installation options are checked when selecting modules during installation.

-When you first run Unity, you will be asked to open an existing project, or create a new one.
+When you first run Unity, you will be asked to open an existing project or create a new one.

 * **:green_circle: Action**: Open Unity and create a new project using the Universal Render Pipeline.
-Name your new project _**Perception Tutorial**_, and specify a desired location as shown below.
+Name your new project _**Perception Tutorial**_, and specify the desired location as shown below.

 <p align="center">
 <img src="Images/create_new_project.png" align="center" width="800"/>